 The result?
 The app was downloaded 18 million times by the first half of 2017 and was responsible for almost $500 million in sales originating on mobile devices in 2016.
 The coffee giant saw a 22.9 percent net profit margin that year, well over the 9.7 percent industry standard.

-Such transformative digital efforts are often underpinned by the vision and digital know-how of a company’s board of directors, according to a new study from MIT Center for Information Services Research scientists Stephanie Woerner and Peter Weill.
+Such transformative digital efforts are often underpinned by the vision and digital know-how of a company’s board of directors, according to a new study from MIT Center for Information Systems Research scientists Stephanie Woerner and Peter Weill.

 Dunkin’ was among the 295 companies making more than $1 billion in revenue that the pair identified as having a “digitally savvy” board of directors — meaning three or more members that “understand through experience how digital technologies such as social, mobile, analytics, the cloud, and the ‘Internet of Things,’ will impact company success in the next decade.”